 Funding Policy.
 The System pays employer retirement contributions based upon an actuarially determined percentage of its payrolls.
-For fiscal years 2012, 2011, and 2010 the employer contribution rates were 34.190%, 27.988%, and 28.377%, respectively.
-The System's contributions to SERS for fiscal years 2012, 2011, and 2010 were \$41,758, \$36,776 and \$33,883, respectively, and were equal to the required contributions for each fiscal year.
+For fiscal years 2013, 2012, and 2011 the employer contribution rates were 37.987%, 34.190%, and 27.988%, respectively.
+The System's contributions to SERS for fiscal years 2013, 2012, and 2011 were \$48,235, \$41,758, and \$36,776, respectively, and were equal to the required contributions for each fiscal year.

 Other Post-Employment Benefits.
-The State provides health, dental, vision, and life insurance benefits for retirees and their dependents in a program administered by the Department of Healthcare and Family Services along with the Department of Central Management Services.
+The State provides health, dental, vision, and life insurance benefits for retirees and their dependents in a program administered by the Department of Central Management Services.
 Substantially all State employees become eligible for post-employment benefits if they eventually become annuitants of one of the State sponsored pension plans.
 Health, dental, and vision benefits include basic benefits for annuitants and dependents under the State's self-insurance plan and insurance contracts currently in force.
 Annuitants may be required to contribute towards health, dental, and vision benefits with the amount based on factors such as date of retirement, years of credited service with the State, whether the annuitant is covered by Medicare, and whether the annuitant has chosen a managed health care plan.
 Annuitants who retired prior to January 1, 1998, and who are vested in the State Employee's Retirement System do not contribute towards health, dental, and vision benefits.
-For annuitants who retired on or after January 1, 1998. the annuitant's contribution amount is reduced five percent for each year of credited service with the State allowing those annuitants with twenty or more years of credited service to not have to contribute towards health, dental, and vision benefits.
+For annuitants who retired on or after January 1, 1998, the annuitant's contribution amount is reduced five percent for each year of credited service with the State allowing those annuitants with twenty or more years of credited service to not have to contribute towards health, dental, and vision benefits.